electronicarts/gigi/readme/OSS.md

 # Open Sourced Libraries Used By Gigi

-Gigi would not be possible without:
+Gigi would not be possible without the following:

 Library | URL | Use |
 :-----:|:------:|:--------: